 The Miniter compliance team also oversees our proprietary software development and execution of our Borrower-CentricSM workflows.
 This team is responsible for proactively providing all Vendor Management documentation to your compliance department on a predetermined calendar and with the guarantee that you will meet your regulatory requirements.

 We are here to work with you to develop and monitor your outsourced collateral risk management solutions.
 We welcome you to explore the compliance sections of our website.
-Download one of our compliance white papers if you choose.
-Click around and get to know us.
-With the exception of a few pictures of residential homes, all of the pictures on our website are from our headquarters in Rockland, MA.
+Download one of our compliance white papers related to vendor management for more information.

 Frequently Asked Questions